Royal Flying Corps: Artillery observation

 The RFC's wireless experiments under Major Herbert Musgrave, included research into how wireless telegraphy could be used by military aircraft.
 However, the most important officers in wireless development were Lieutenants Donald Lewis and Baron James in the RFC HQ wireless unit formed in France in September 1914.
 They developed both equipment and procedures in operational sorties.

 An important development was the Zone Call procedure in 1915.
 By this time maps were 'squared' and a target location could be reported from the air using alphanumeric characters transmitted in Morse code.
 Batteries were allocated a Zone, typically a quarter of a mapsheet, and it was the duty of the RFC signallers on the ground beside the battery command post to pick out calls for fire in their battery's Zone.
 Once ranging started the airman reported the position of the ranging round using the clock code, the battery adjusted their firing data and fired again, and the process was repeated until the pilot observed an on-target or close round.
 The battery commander then decided how much to fire at the target.

 The results were mixed.
 Observing artillery fire, even from above, requires training and skill.
 Within artillery units, ground observers received mentoring to develop their skill, which was not available to RFC aircrew.
-There were undoubtedly some very skilled artillery observers in the RFC, but there were many who were not and there was a tendency for 'optimism bias' – reported on-target rounds that weren't.
+There were undoubtedly some very skilled artillery observers in the RFC, but there were many who were not and there was a tendency for 'optimism bias' – reporting rounds as being on target when they were not.
 The procedures were also time-consuming.